Avoid These 7 Common Carrom Game Fouls and Penalties

 2. Off the Board

 When a coin or the striker goes off the board during a shot, it is a violation of the carrom board foul rules.
 The Carrom’s goal is to pocket pieces while keeping them on the board.
 Hence, it’s against the striker rules if the striker or any other pieces stray out of bounds.
 Most players commit this error when they strike the coins too hard or incorrectly estimate the angle.
-To avoid this foul, you must control the force of your shots and need to improve the aim in carrom.
+To avoid this foul, you must control the force of your shots and improve your aim in carrom.

 Consequence: When this foul occurs, the player loses their turn, and any piece that left the board is returned to the center of the carrom board, thus restoring the balance of play.